skakouros/bert-prosody/README.md

 * Integration with Spacy for POS extraction
 * Fine-tuning models for POS
+* Training lightweight classifiers with frozen pre-trained LMs
 * Layer weighting
 * Endpoints for train, test, and predict
 * Model fusion
 * Support for additional datasets
-* The code also includes other improvements and additions that will be detailed later.
+* The code also includes other improvements and additions that will be detailed later

 # Predicting Prosodic Prominence from Text with Pre-Trained Contextualized Word Representations